durrantlab/censible/README.md

 ./test_predict.sh
 ```

-**NOTE:** This script assumes *smina* is in your PATH.
+**NOTE:** This script assumes _smina_ is in your PATH.
 Additionally, if you have
-installed a version of pytorch that does not support CUDA, you will need to edit
+installed a version of Pytorch that does not support CUDA, you must edit the
-the `test_predict.sh` file to add the `--use_cpu` flag.
+`test_predict.sh` file to add the `--use_cpu` flag.

 ## Usage